LuaFurtado/techtonica-assignments/portfolio-project/README.md

 ## 🌀 **About the Animation Event Listeners**

-To make the slide-in animation work smoothly while scrolling, I used a few browser tools that react to the page:
+To make the slide-in animation work, I used a few browser tools that react to the page:

 ### • **IntersectionObserver**
 Works like a *visibility detector*, it watches elements and tells me when they enter the viewport.